-The internal links suggestions are not limited to blog posts.
-You can enable custom posts types as well as pages and attachments to be suggested for internal links.
+The internal link suggestions are not limited to blog posts.
+You can enable custom post types as well as pages and attachments to be suggested for internal links.

 To enable custom posts and pages, you’ll find an option in Link Whisper settings: